Overview of Report Policies in Acunetix 360

 While you can create your own report policy in line with your requirements, you can also rely on Acunetix 360's built-in Report Policy - the Default Report Policy.
 It is read-only and is used to provide the default settings for your custom Report Policies.
 You can clone existing Report Policies or create new ones, and then the new custom report policy is modified to suit your requirements.

-For creating your own report policy, see Custom Report Policies.
+For creating your own report policy, refer to Custom Report Policies.

 Report Policies Fields